VineetSunku/Multimodal_AI_In_Drone/readme.md

 ## Setup

-This repository requires Python-gz-transport13 and since at present as a pypi package, needs to be installed system-wide
+This repository requires Python-gz-transport13 to run the simulation and since at present as a pypi package, needs to be installed system-wide

 ```
 sudo apt install python3-gz-transport13